 Even if you can afford the finer things in life and you still have money left over, take the time to evaluate what you really want anyway.
 You might find that buying less and saving more of what you earn is the key to retiring as early as you hope.

 There are many different ways to invest.
 If you’re new to it all, the information that’s available about investing can get confusing.

 For example, you might see someone who retired early because they own 10 cash-generating income properties and think that’s the best way to retire early.
-Someone else might have built a business and sold it for a half a million dollars, resulting in early retirement.
+Someone else might have built a business and sold it for half a million dollars, resulting in early retirement.

-Then there are those who simply invested in conservative index funds for many, many years, lived frugally, and paid off their house, which allowed them to retire early and live on a smaller savings.
+Then there are those who simply invested in conservative index funds for many, many years, lived frugally, and paid off their house, which allowed them to retire early and live on smaller savings.

 The truth is, there are many ways to invest wisely, and you have to find what works for you.
 Generally, investing is about the long game.
 Therefore, you should be wary of any company or person who promises you quick investing income.

 Many financial experts also frown upon owning lots of individual stocks.
 Instead, famous investors like Warren Buffett recommend buying low-cost index funds, like an S&P 500 fund, as the preferred way to reach your retirement goals.